-Does such a product exist?
 Is it possible to implant a GPS tracker into my dog?
+(NO)

 The answer is a hard NO – it is not possible to implant a device, which uses GPS technology to track your pet, into your dog at this time.
 Why?
 For the same reason such a device is not currently available for humans.
 We will explore that in more detail below.

-But what about microchips?
-If they can be implanted, why not a GPS tracker?
+If microchips can be implanted, why not a GPS tracker?

 This is the most common misconception when it comes to the idea of GPS and implants for our dogs.
 As a dog owner, it’s very important to understand the difference between the implantable chips that are used for identification of your pet, and GPS trackers, which are another type of technology entirely.
 Unlike ID chips, GPS tracking devices are used for tracking your dog’s location in real-time rather than providing a simple solution to identify your dog if lost and found.